The Wald-Zoupas prescription for asymptotic charges at null infinity in general relativity: Abstract

 \section{Abstract}

 We use the formalism developed by Wald and Zoupas to derive explicit covariant expressions for the charges and fluxes associated with the Bondi-Metzner-Sachs symmetries at null infinity in asymptotically flat spacetimes in vacuum general relativity.
 Our expressions hold in non-stationary regions of null infinity, are local and covariant, conformally-invariant, and are independent of the choice of foliation of null infinity and of the chosen extension of the symmetries away from null infinity.
-We also include detailed comparisons with other expressions for the charges and fluxes that have appeared in the literature, including expressions in conformal Bondi-Sachs coordinates, the Ashtekar-Streubel flux formula, the Komar formulae and the linkage and twistor charge formulae.
+While similar expressions have appeared previously in the literature in Bondi-Sachs coordinates (to which we compare our own), such a choice of coordinates obscures these properties.
+Our covariant expressions can be used to obtain charge formulae in any choice of coordinates at null infinity.
+We also include detailed comparisons with other expressions for the charges and fluxes that have appeared in the literature: the Ashtekar-Streubel flux formula, the Komar formulae, and the linkage and twistor charge formulae.
+Such comparisons are easier to perform using our explicit expressions, instead of those which appear in the original work by Wald and Zoupas.